jelmore1674/top-restaurant/README.md

 _"components"_ and created a _landingpage.js_ Which is where I imported all 3 compnents and created a function that held the content for the entire landing page.

+### Update 2

+I actually struggled to get the tab navigation to work, but my solution is one that is a little outside the box.
+So the problem that I incurred during this part of the project was, well one of my own fault.
+I was trying too hard to create _"Components"_.
+I tried a simple clear the div by using .innerHTML, problem was after doing that I have to call the .getElementById() after doing that in each function where I transition between the tabs.
+Now all I have left to do is to create the contact page, and finish up the styling so it is responsive.